xcore/sw_display_controller/module_display_controller/doc/programming.rst

-Programming Guide
+Programming guide
 =================

-Shared Memory Interface
+Shared memory interface
 -----------------------
 The display controller uses a shared memory interface to move the large amount of data around from tile to tile efficiently.
 This means that the ``display_controller``, ``sdram_server`` and ``lcd_server`` must be one the same tile.